The Pleasers

-The Pleasers are an English power pop group, founded in 1977 in West London/Surrey, England, consisting of Stephen Benham, Steve McNerney, Nick Powell and Dave Rotchelle.
-They released five singles; one on Solid Gold Records (released on Ariola Records in West Germany), and four on Arista Records, however none of the singles entered the UK Singles Chart, they contributed two tracks ("Billy" and "Rock & Roll Radio") to the Hope & Anchor Front Row Festival LP record, songs from their 1977 and 1978 Studio recordings were eventually released in the United Kingdom on compact disc in 1996, and a version with extra tracks was released in Japan in 2009.
+The Pleasers are an English power pop group.
+They were founded in 1977 in West London, England.
+Stephen Benham, Steve McNerney, Nick Powell and Dave Rotchelle were the founding members of the group.
+They released five singles; one on Solid Gold Records (released on Ariola Records in West Germany), and the remaining on Arista Records.
+They contributed two tracks ("Billy" and "Rock & Roll Radio") to the Hope & Anchor Front Row Festival LP record.
+These songs from their Studio recordings were eventually released in the United Kingdom on compact disc in 1996.
+Bonus tracks were releases in Japan in 2009.
 The Pleasers were managed by Chips Chipperfield (born circa-1943 – died 13 August 2008), who went on to win two Grammy Awards for Best Long Form Music Video as co-producer with Neil Aspinall in 1997 for The Beatles Anthology, and in 2000 for Band of Gypsys – Live at Fillmore East featuring Jimi Hendrix.
-The Pleasers' records were produced by experienced record producers; Ron Richards and Tommy Boyce.
+The Pleasers' records were produced by experienced record producers i.e.Ron Richards and Tommy Boyce.

 Band members

-Stephen Benham (birth registered September 1955 in Epping) composer, bass guitar and vocals, went on to produce New Music Television, and is currently managing director of InTune Music Library and Sound Street Radio Tokyo/London.
+Stephen Benham (birth registered September 1955 in Epping) composer, bass guitar and vocals, went on to produce New Music Television, and is currently a managing director of InTune Music Library and Sound Street Radio Tokyo/London.

 Steve McNerney (birth registered January→March 1958 in Paddington district) vocals and guitar, is a composer and songwriter, and has provided music for documentaries including; Led Zeppelin: Dazed and Confused, Pink Floyd: Behind the Wall, Lady Gaga: One Sequin at a Time, Michael Jackson: Life of a Superstar, Michael Jackson: Unmasked, Britney Spears: Unbreakable, AC DC: Dirty Deeds, Jimi Hendrix: Hendrix on Hendrix, the featured song "We All Need Love" in Strays written/directed/starring Vin Diesel, the featured song "Changing Man" in Deadliest Catch, and five featured songs in 16 and Pregnant.

 Nick Powell (guitarist)|Nick Powell lead guitar and vocals.

-Dave Rotchelle (birth registered October→December 1952 in Hammersmith district 1952) drums, had previously been a member of The Rockets, and later The Count Bishops, and is currently freelance photographer, and chairman of National Union of Journalists Freelance London Branch.
-Dave died 3 November 2020.
+Dave Rotchelle (birth registered October→December 1952 in Hammersmith district 1952) drums, had previously been a member of The Rockets, and later The Count Bishops, and is currently a freelance photographer, and chairman of National Union of Journalists Freelance London Branch.
+Dave died on 3 November 2020.

 While they were members of The Pleasers, Steve McNerney and Nick Powell were involved in a car accident towards the end of 1977, but both escaped with only bruises and sprains, although their car was a write-off.